TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_7610.md

 The instructor reserves the right to make changes to this syllabus at any time.
 Changes will be announced in class and posted on Canvas.

+**Children in class:**

+1. All breastfeeding children are welcome as often as necessary.
+2. All non-nursing babies and children are welcome whenever alternate arrangements cannot be made.
+As a parent of three young children, I understand that babysitters fall through, partners have conflicting schedules, children get sick, and other issues arise.
+3. In cases where children come to class, I invite parents/caregivers to sit close to the door so as to more easily excuse yourself to attend to your child's needs.
+As such, it is great if those seats are left available for any parents.
+4. All students are expected to join with me in creating a welcoming environment that is respectful of your classmates' situations.

+**Inclusivity:**

+Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
+It is expected that all students will make all efforts to keep the classroom an inclusive environment.

+*Note: I will gladly honor your request to address you by an alternate name or gender pronoun.
+Please advise me early in the semester so that I may make appropriate changes to my records.*

 **Students Needing Assistance with the English Language:**

 Several assignments in this course require English composition.
 If you feel you need assistance, please visit the USU Writing Center.
 They have tutors available to help: http://writingcenter.usu.edu.